-Figure 107: Host Identifier - Data Structure Entry
+Figure 13 4: Host Identifier - Data Structure Entry i iguio io Dutu

-5.12.1.15 Reservation Notification Mask (Feature Identifier 82h), (Optional2)
+5.14.1.16 Reservation Notification Mask (Feature Identifier 82h), (Optional2)

 This Feature controls the masking of reservation notifications on a per namespace basis.
 A Reservation Notification log page is created whenever a reservation notification occurs on a namespace and the corresponding reservation notification type is not masked on that namespace by this Feature.
 If reservations are supported by the controller, then this Feature shall be supported.
 The attributes are indicated in Command Dword 11.